AICarope/Logistic-Regression-machine-learning-project-up/README.md

 - **Precision:** 67%
 - **Recall:** 66%

 **SMOTE (Synthetic Minority Over-sampling Technique)** effectively balanced the dataset, improving recall and ensuring fewer high-risk cases go undetected.
+This means the model is better at correctly identifying positive heart attack cases, reducing the risk of missing high-risk individuals.
+Compared to other models, it provides a strong balance between precision and recall, making it a more reliable choice for heart attack risk prediction in women.
+The enhanced recall ensures that fewer high-risk cases go undetected, improving early intervention strategies.

 ---